Mutual Funds Categories

 Equity - Tax Saving Mutual Funds

 Under Sec 80C of the Income Tax Act of India, you can claim deductions from your taxable income by investing in equity oriented funds.

 Among these most popular are the ELSS or commonly known as Equity Linked Savings Scheme, where you can save up to 1.5 lakhs in taxes.
-However, all the investment have minimum three years lock-in period, but on the bright side, the government allows you to enjoy returns tax-free.
+However, all the investment have minimum three years lock-in period.
+A 10% tax is applicable on the gains.

 Purpose: As explained above, investing in this category can help you with your tax savings and long term capital growth.